meltwater/the-orchard/README.md

 <!--THE_ORCHARD-->
 ```

-We recommend using a separate source file from your output file to allow for source control to ignore the generated file.
+We recommend using a separate source file from your output file to allow for source control to ignore the generated output file.
 The CLI command to accomplish this should look something like:

 ```bash
 orchard -i ./sourceFile.html -o ./outputFile.html